Psalms For Life

 or punish me in your wrath.

-because even my bones shudder
+because even my bones shudder.

-And you, YHWH—how long?
+while you, YHWH—how long?

-I’ve exhausted myself crying—
+I’ve exhausted myself groaning.

 my pillow awash with me